-Ren and I love Japanese food.
+We love Japanese food.
 It’s personally my favorite cuisine in the world and a big reason why I want to visit Japan every year.
-If you like Japanese food as much as we do, then you need to read our Japanese Food Guide.
-It’s a labor of love that includes popular dishes in Japan as well as regional specialties by prefecture, including Nagasaki.
+If you like Japanese food as much as we do, then you need to read our Japanese food guide.
+It’s a labor of love that includes popular dishes and Japanese desserts, as well as regional specialties by prefecture, including Nagasaki.

 They’re known for their braised pork belly and shippoku as well, which are banquet-type meals consisting of Japanese, Chinese, and Western dishes served on a round table.
 There’s a reason why Yossou is the number one rated Nagasaki restaurant on TripAdvisor so you may want to reserve a meal here.

 Check out my post on Yossou in Nagasaki for more pictures and information.

 What We Paid: Around JPY 1,500-2,500 per set meal

 We enjoyed one of our best meals in Japan at this restaurant.
 Kaisen Ichiba Nagasakiko is a seafood restaurant on Dejima Wharf that serves kaisendon (bowls of fresh seafood piled over rice).

 Pictured below is a bowl of zuke kaisendon.
 Once a method of food preservation, zuke is now used as a way of preparing fish by soaking fillets in a soy sauce mixture for flavor.
 It’s really good.